PickleBall: Secure Deserialization of Pickle-based Machine Learning Models (Extended Report): Discussion and Future Work

 In practice, library updates result in either incremental policy changes or clearly documented breaks in supported model versions, leading to easier policy maintenance.
 After our evaluation concluded, we noticed one library, \texttt{FlagEmbedding}, receive updates (commit \texttt{bf6b649} to \texttt{875fd4f}), but \tool produced policies before and after with a 90\% Jaccard similarity index, and which successfully loaded the same models in our dataset.
 When the library model class changes significantly, the library cannot load existing models, but we find it easy in practice to match models with a supported library version, due to the model documentation, as we do in our evaluation (\S\ref{SEC:EVAL_BENIGN_RESULTS}).
 For example, we easily distinguish all models belonging to \texttt{YOLOv5} and its newer version, \texttt{ultralytics}.

-\tool provides opportunities for easier policy maintenance when it is adopted further upstream in the model development life cycle. \tool enables model consumers to protect themselves from malicious model producers by trusting only code from library maintainers.
-Library maintainers can adopt \tool themselves to generate policies automatically, as part of the library release process, and provide the updated policies alongside the libraries.
+\tool provides opportunities for easier policy maintenance if it gets adopted further in the model development life cycle.
+When library maintainers adopt \tool to generate policies automatically in the library release process, they can provide the updated policies alongside the libraries directly to users.

 \para{Removing library pre-processing} To account for implementation limitations (\S\ref{SEC:IMPLEMENTATION}) when evaluating the fundamental \tool idea, we perform manual pre-processing of some libraries (\S\ref{SEC:EVAL_DATASET}), but future engineering work will remove this step.
 The purpose of the pre-processing is to overcome implementation limitations of the underlying static analysis framework that \tool depends on to produce an accurate type-annotated AST.
 To account for these limitations, we apply the following pre-processing steps: \begin{itemize} \item Remove generic type syntax from class inheritance statements. \item Copy type hints in comments into type annotation form. \item Copy relevant dependencies into the analysis scope. \item Reference the \weightsonly policy when a class inherits the \texttt{torch.nn.Module} class. \end{itemize} Manual source code modifications are applied to five out of \ndatasetlibraries libraries in our dataset, and each account for between $\sim$10 and $\sim$100 modified LoC.
 Future engineering work to improve the underlying static analysis framework will remove the need for manual source code pre-processing.